otanfener/congestion-calculator/README.md

 - `make tools`: will download tooling binary used in application, and place them under `bin` folder.
 - `make lint`: will lint application using `golangci-lint` tool.

 Please make sure that Docker daemon is up and running.

 In addition, before executing test please install tools by using provided `make tools` command.
+In order, tools to installed in project `bin` folder we need to export `GOBIN` path.
+To do that run the following in your shell:
+- `export GOBIN=$PWD/bin`
 ### Postman Collection
 Example postman collection can be found under `docs` folder.
 It can be directly imported to Postman.